The first reason is that many IT projects fail is because of a lack of secondary equipment, suitable electric power and training etc.

 5. What computer skill's identified as lacking?

 "Africa lacks computer skills in all areas, including systems analysis, programming, maintenance and consulting, and at all operational levels from basic use to management.
 Most countries lack the education and training facilities needed to help people acquire the proper skills.
 The few training centres that do exist have not been able to keep up with demand.
 Only a handful of countries such as Kenya, Malawi, Nigeria and Zimbabwe have universities that offer computer science degrees.
 The programmes available in the other countries are mainly diplomas and certificates.
 As a result of unskilled and untrained personnel, user organisations are forced to hire expatriate staff, who in turn lack the knowledge about local organisational cultures and thus design poor systems.
 Many African governments and organisations are waking up to this situation, but few serious measures have been taken.
 Moreover, it will not be enough to merely institute courses; books, teachers and equipment are also required but unfortunately have been overlooked."
 Therefore the African public aren't the ones to be blamed here, the governments should be the one to put money aside and invest in ICT teachers to teach the next generation of people.
-This will greatly develop their country and will help them to be able to advance faster.
+This will greatly develop their country and will help them to be able to advance faster.6.
+What area of business fields have been seen as lacking?

 "Although African companies have had little success in producing their own hardware, software houses catering to the local market are emerging, particularly in Kenya, Zimbabwe, and Nigeria.
 Off-the-shelf software packages have largely been used in African countries because of the lack of programmers to develop in-house applications.
 However, there is a growing demand for applications appropriate for local needs.
 While the present quality and sophistication of local software may not be on a par with current world standards, it should improve with increasing demand."
 If African business had better quality technology it would mean that more business can run effectively and more efficiently, therefore increasing overall national income, economically this is good for the country.